 Factors responsible for childhood obesity

-In the US, childhood obesity is majorly a problem of the low income families.
+In the US, childhood obesity is majorly a problem for the low-income families.
 From the time of conception to birth and throughout the childhood and adolescent period, many factors contribute to the chances of a child becoming obese.

 Gestational diabetes is a known risk factor for increased birth weight in the baby which may predispose the child to development of obesity and its associated comorbidities later in life.